I intended to only review books about Pennsylvania on this site. But while hunting for books about the Quakers, I discovered The Arrow over the Door.

 The chapters alternate from Samuel to Stands Straight.
 While Samuel is determined to fight to protect his family even if his father doesn't, Stands Straight is scouting to find out what kind of people these Americans are.
 The two boy's lives meet when the Indian scouting party comes upon a Quaker meeting.
 Struck by the peaceful service and the unarmed men, the Indians leave their "arrow over the door" as a sign of peace and protection.

 Based on a true account of a Quaker settlement in New York before the Battle of Saratoga.
-The Arrow Over the Door is a highly recommended well written story to learn more about the Quakers and the affect war had on both the Indians and the churches who refused to fight.
+The Arrow Over the Door

 No comments: